 Once the design was finalized it entered a native PDF workflow using PACKZ and PRINTPLANNER from Hybrid Software, applications that connected with comprehensive, state-of-the-art color management from GMG Color, a process designed to ensure optimal print quality on conventional or digital presses.
 The resulting files were fed to a Screen Truepress L350 UV inkjet press, chosen for its speed, range of substrates, UV inks, and image quality and durability of output.
 The result?
 Superior quality short-run print production that ensured each label, down to the finest details, was accurately produced and ready to stake out Church Street Brewery’s place on retail shelves.

 The first part of the story, available in Part One of a three-part white paper provides the details of how PACKZ and PRINTPLANNER tools from Hybrid Software empowered the prepress process.
-In July, Part Two will explain how GMG Color helped ensure the complex mix of colors used on the new label were fully managed to ensure the best possible results.
+In July, Part Two will explain how GMG Color helped ensure the complex mix of colors used on the new label was fully managed to ensure the best possible results.

 Part Three of the paper—coming in August—will share how the job was produced on the Screen Truepress L350 UV press and how the labels will be printed live at Labelexpo in Rosemont, Illinois in September, where you will be able to get your very own sample of Church Street’s Special Hell and its label fresh off a Screen Truepress L350UV.